 H. Conclusions and research questions

-376. The most important measure to minimize N pollution from applications of inorganic N fertilizers and organic manures to agricultural land is to have an integrated N management plan at the farm-scale that ensures a balanced fertilization to meet crop requirements (see Principle 7, chapter III).
+376. The most important measure to minimize N pollution from applications of inorganic N fertilizers and organic manures to agricultural land is to have an integrated N management plan at the farm-scale that ensures a balanced fertilization to meet crop requirements (see principle 7, chapter III).
 Nutrient inputs should prioritize the use of organic manures and other recoverable nutrient resources when this is technically and environmentally feasible, with any remaining requirement met by bought-in inorganic fertilizers.

 377. Measures are identified and described that can minimize different forms of N losses from fertilizers and manures applied to land and these should be implemented as appropriate, according to local and regional priorities and cost-effectiveness, including consideration of the environmental costs.